-At times during a trust administration in San Diego, the assets of the trust may dwindle to the point where there is very little left.
+At times, there may come a point where there are little assets left in the California trust.
 Trust administration also involves certain costs, which means that continuing to administer the trust may not make financial sense.
 Continued administration may also defeat the purpose of the trust.

 AttorneyThe Grossman Law Firm, APC · 525 B Street, Suite 1500, San Diego, CA 92101 · (951) 523-8307